jackhumbert/cheebo/content/pages/ranks.md

 * 75 duels (first to 10)
 * 15 cross-realm events/practices

-Rank 5 Rewards:
+Rank 5 Rewards:,
-* I will knit you a macrame & paracord Daystalker belt (yellow with red trim)
+* I will make you a Daystalker belt flag
+* may wear a yellow belt with red trim
 * may challenge rank 5 monsters
 \
 \